ximtech/altium-migrator/README.md

 1. First, download and install Docker here: [Download Docker Desktop for Windows](https://www.docker.com/products/docker-desktop/)
 2. After Docker has been installed, check it with: `docker ps` in command prompt
-3. Then need to signup for Docker hub.
+3. Then need to signup/sign-in for Docker hub.
 Open Docker desktop and then `Sign in`:

 ![<img width="20" height="20"/>](assets/docker_config.png)